emberjs/website/source/blog/2017-10-08-ember-2-16-released.md

   Ember API support.

-Taking these steps will ensure addon users have a smooth path from previous versions of Emner to 2.16 and beyond.
+Taking these steps will ensure addon users have a smooth path from previous versions of Ember to 2.16 and beyond.

 If you have questions please join us in [`#-ember-cli` on the Ember.js Community Slack](https://embercommunity.slack.com/messages/C045BNHAP/).